Board of Governors for Higher Education

 Section III-2.
 Prohibition of Parking in Specified Locations

-It shall be a violation of these Rules and Regulations constituting illegal parking to park:
+It shall be a violation of these Rules and Regulations constituting illegal parking

 - Upon a sidewalk or crosswalk.